- Academic Affairs

 Rain Barrels 101: Saving for a Sunny Day

-“Rain barrels are an easy, efficient solution to water conservation and stormwater runoff,” said Stuart Campbell of Blue Water Baltimore (BWB) at a UMB Go Green-sponsored sustainability workshop this October.
+“Rain barrels are an easy, efficient solution to water conservation and stormwater runoff,” Stuart Campbell of Blue Water Baltimore (BWB) said at a UMB Go Green-sponsored sustainability workshop in October.

-BWB rain barrels can hold up to 60 gallons at a time, said Campbell.
+BWB rain barrels can hold up to 60 gallons at a time, Campbell said.
 They’re also completely sealed to ward off mosquitos and other pests, but Campbell suggests draining the barrel within five to seven days of a storm that fills it up.
 You can use rainwater to water lawns, gardens, and indoor plants.

-Rain barrels are not only cost-effective, but reduce the amount of contaminants stormwater runoff carries into local waterways, said Campbell.
+Rain barrels are not only cost-effective, but they also reduce the amount of contaminants stormwater runoff carries into local waterways, Campbell said.
 Trash and other pollutants are carried into the Chesapeake Bay by stormwater runoff through storm drains.

-Baltimore City spends $5 million per year cleaning up trash, said Dewan.
+The city of Baltimore spends $5 million per year cleaning up trash, Dewan said.
 The storm drain stencils help bring the community together and promote a clean environment.
 “It’s a great education opportunity for children,” she adds, “but all ages can make an impact.”